-Similarly, the FTC can marry insights gained from its Bureau of Consumer Protection about the types of conduct that are likely to deceive consumers with insights from its Bureau of Economics about when such deception harms competition (as opposed to individual harm that does not significantly impair competition).
-The alleged competitive harm in several recent Commission cases - N-Data, 295 Rambus, 296 and Intel 297 - was premised, in part, on deception.
-More generally, the FTC can explore ways that it can bring its consumer protection mission in line with a goal of creating and preserving consumer choice (as opposed to narrowly focusing on seller behavior through mandated disclosures or anti-fraud laws).
-A goal of protecting consumer choice requires enacting policies that, from the consumer's perspective, remove barriers to optimal decision-making; removing those barriers, in turn, depends on analyzing how consumers make decisions in the first place.
-Moreover, a focus on consumer choice is broad enough to encompass the insights from the FTC's ongoing studies into behavioral economics, but not so broad as to necessarily displace the neoclassical emphasis on providing consumers with full-decision-making authority.
+Similarly, the FTC can marry insights gained from its Bureau of Consumer Protection about the types of conduct that are likely to deceive consumers, with insights from its Bureau of Economics about when such deception harms competition (as opposed to individual harm that does not significantly impair competition).
+The alleged competitive harm in several recent Commission cases-N-Data, 335 Rambus, 336 and Intel 337-was premised, in part, on deception.
+More generally, the FTC can explore ways that it can bring its consumer protection mission in line with a goal of creating and preserving consumer choice (as opposed to narrowly focusing on seller behavior through mandated disclosures or antifraud